JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Don’t let your sentences run away from you - keep them short and simple.

-* If you have a sense of humour - use it.
-In a pinch, [link](http://xkcd.com/1348/) [to](http://xkcd.com/195/) [xkcd](http://xkcd.com/386/).

 * Technical writing should convey facts, not scatter confetti.
 If a sentence doesn't include at least one fact, it's probably a waste of the reader's time.
-Unless it's a joke, because giving people a break and a reason to smile helps them deal with text.

-* If you want more information about writing, see our [writing guide](writing_guide.md).
-It deals with things like writing examples and instructions, ordering your text and self-editing.
+* Be consistent.
+Don't use the same word to refer to different things.

+What the clarity rule *doesn't* demand is obeying odd grammar rules whose sole justification is "Someone said so 200 years ago".
+If a rule doesn't make your writing clearer, you're free to doubt it.
+This applies to most Latin-based rules like never ending a sentence with a preposition and not splitting the infinitives.
+It also applies to many arguments about punctuation.

+One last comment: If you have a sense of humour - use it.
+In a pinch, [link](http://xkcd.com/1348/) [to](http://xkcd.com/195/) [xkcd](http://xkcd.com/386/).

+** Okay, most.
+Some rules are about aesthetics.
 ______

 <a name="english">